Lee Adaptive Strategies Update

 The Sentiment Framework gauges the current state of market psychology on two dimensions.
 Efficiency measures the crowdedness of the market, the volume of participants seeking investment opportunities.
 Lower levels of efficiency imply more market mispricing.
 Optimism measures the willingness of investors to take on risk in exchange for distant anduncertain rewards.
 Higher levels of optimism imply a better outlook for risky asset classes.

-Efficiency fell very slightly, starting the month at -0.24 and ending at -0.26.
-Efficiency continues to be comparatively low as compared to historical averages, which suggests a market that is still under stress, and indeed increasingly so.
+Efficiency fell, starting the month at -0.09 and ending at -0.39.
+Efficiency continues to be comparatively low as compared to historical averages, which suggests a market that is increasingly under stress.

-Both measures are higher than where they were in early 2020 but have trended lower since the spring.
+Both measures are higher than where they were in early 2020 but have trended lower over the past year.
 The current positioning of the Sentiment Framework implies a market that is functioning less than ideally, with modestly optimistic but still fearful investors.
 This would imply a positive but challenged outlook for the market as a whole, but possibly an opening for value strategies to find opportunities.

 PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS OR PROFITABILITY.